InsecurityAsso/inshack-2018/for/virtual-printer/public-files/description.md

-# Virtual Printer
+# Forensics | Virtual Printer

 Hey !

 Someone did something really smart to retrieve stolen documents.

 Will you find what it's all about ?